ateow/42-Core-SG/#7_FdF_wireframe_model/README.md

 # fdf_wireframe_model
-This project is about creating a simple wireframe model representation of a 3D land-scape by linking various points (x, y, z) thanks to line segments (edges) using the MiniLibX library.\
+This project is about creating a simple wireframe model representation of a 3D land-scape by linking various points (x, y, z) thanks to line segments (edges) using the MiniLibX library.
-Functions allowed: open, close, read, write, malloc, free, perror, strerror, exit, All functions of the math library, All functions of the MiniLibX.\
+- Functions allowed: open, close, read, write, malloc, free, perror, strerror, exit, All functions of the math library, All functions of the MiniLibX.

-Project Requirements
+- Project Requirements:
     - Render 3D isometric view given a map.fdf
     - Zoom in and out
     - Translate model
     - Rotate Model
     - Add one feature of choice (adjustable altitude)

 Example of a .fdf file map to be passed into the program
 <pre>